Enter Search Terms:

 Former Scientific Names:

 Description: Thallus of this kelp is unique in that it lacks a stipe.
 It is medium to dark brown with a branched holdfast (haptera) and has a somewhat thick blade up to 1.5 m (5 ft) long.
-The blade can be bullate (appear puckered) and become torn with age.
+The blade can be bullate (appear puckered) and tear with age.
 Habitat: This perennial kelp is found on rock in the mid to low intertidal from semi-protected to semi-exposed habitats.
 Specimens from more exposed habitats tend to be smooth with many splits.
-Similar taxa: Saccharina subsimplex.
+Similar taxa: Hedophyllum spp.

 Click on a thumbnail to view larger version